-501.4 FINAL PUNCHLIST
+15 501.4 FINAL PUNCHLIST

-- 41 By the end of the Maintenance Period, Developer shall complete to the satisfaction of ADOT - 42 remaining Capital Asset Replacement Work and other Maintenance Services identified in the - 43 Asset Condition Score for final punchlist described in Section MR 501.2.5 of the TPs.

-ADOT may, but is not obligated to, allow minor call outs or final resolution of ongoing minor issues to continue up to 90 days after the end of the Term.
+- 16 By the end of the Maintenance Period, Developer shall complete to the satisfaction of ADOT - 17 any remaining Capital Asset Replacement Work and other Maintenance Services identified in - the final punchlist described in Section MR 501.2.5 of the TPs. - 19 ADOT may, but is not obligated to, allow minor call outs or final resolution of ongoing minor - 20 issues to continue up to 90 days after the end of the Term.

-Table 501-2 reflects a nonexclusive list of Submittals identified in Section MR 501 of the TPs and is not intended to be an all-inclusive or exhaustive listing of Submittals.
-Developer shall determine and submit all Submittals as required by the Contract Documents, Governmental Approvals, and Governmental Entities.
-Unless otherwise indicated, Developer shall submit all Submittals in both electronic format and hardcopy format.
-At a minimum and unless otherwise specified in the Contract Documents, Developer shall submit the following to ADOT in the formats described in Section GP 110.09.2.1.1 of the TPs:
+- 22 Table 501-2 reflects a nonexclusive list of Submittals identified in Section MR 501 of the TPs - 23 and is not intended to be an all-inclusive or exhaustive listing of Submittals.
+Developer shall - 24 determine and submit all Submittals as required by the Contract Documents, Governmental - 25 Approvals, and Governmental Entities.
+Unless otherwise indicated, Developer shall submit all - 26 Submittals in both electronic format and hardcopy format.
+At a minimum and unless otherwise - 27 specified in the Contract Documents, Developer shall submit the following to ADOT in the - formats described in Section GP 110.09.2.1.1 of the TPs:

-Table 501-2 Nonexclusive Submittals List Submittals Level of Review Number Hardcopies of Copies Electronic Submittal Schedule Section Reference Draft Handback Plan 2 2 1 Within 60 days of Asset Condition Scoring for Handback by ADOT MR 501.2.3 Final Handback Plan 2 2 1 Within 30 days of review comments adjudication MR 501.2.3 Draft Handback Transition Plan 2 1 1 As mutually agreed, 6-18 months prior to end of Maintenance Period MR 501.2.4 Final Handback Transition Plan 2 1 1 Within 30 days of review comments adjudication MR 501.2.4 Remaining Useful Life Report 2 1 1 With Handback Transition Plan MR 501.3 All Maintenance Services Documentation not previously submitted 3/5 0/1 as needed 1 Not later than 90 days of end of Maintenance Period MR 100.1.1 and Section 24.13 of the Agreement
+Table 501-2 Nonexclusive Submittals List Submittals Level of Review Number Hardcopies of Copies Electronic Submittal Schedule Section Reference Draft Handback Plan 2 2 1 Not later than the end of the 6th year before the end of the Maintenance Period MR 501.2.3 and Section 8.11.3 of the Agreement Final Handback Plan 2 2 1 No later than 30 days after the comment resolution meeting MR 501.2.3 Draft Handback Transition Plan 2 1 1 Between 18 and 6 months before the end of the Maintenance Period MR 501.2.4 and Section 24.13 of the Agreement Final Handback Transition Plan 2 1 1 No later than 30 days after the comment resolution meeting MR 501.2.4 and Section 24.13 of the Agreement